kor-hq/bibleio/apps/docs/README.md

 ![banner](/.github/assets/gh-docs.png)

-> [!IMPORTANT]
-> This website is unfinished and old, we're planning on rewriting it.

-Docs is our developer documentation for our API, design system, and BibleJSON.
+This is our developer site, with docs for our developer stuff, and a component playground preview for our design package.

-It will be built with unDocs, which is a primitive library for Astro documentation.
+It is built with [unPreview](https://github.com/K0Rhq/ui) and [unDocs](https://github.com/K0Rhq/ui) for the UI.

 We are still building this website, it is not ready for contributing docs, but you can help build the website.